harness/developer-hub/tutorials/cd-pipelines/secret-and-secret-managers/secret-secretmanager.md

 Verify that you have the following:

-1. Obtain the **AWS - Access Key ID** from AWS
+1. The **AWS - Access Key ID** from AWS
-2. Obtain the **AWS - Secret Key ID** from AWS
+2. The **AWS - Secret Key ID** from AWS
 3.  **Fork the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork)** repository through the GitHub website.
-    - For more information on forking a GitHub repository, go to [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).
+    - For more information on forking a GitHub repository, go to [forking a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) in the GitHub documentation.
 4. **Docker**.
-For this tutorial ensure that you have the Docker runtime installed on your Harness delegate host.
-If not, use one of the following options to install Docker:
+For this tutorial, ensure that you have the Docker runtime installed on your Harness Delegate host.
+If you do not have the Docker runtime, use one of the following installation options:
     - [Docker for Mac](https://docs.docker.com/desktop/install/mac-install/)
     - [Docker for CentOS](https://docs.docker.com/engine/install/centos/)
     - [Docker for Ubuntu](https://docs.docker.com/engine/install/ubuntu/)